-- Relaxation techniques.
+Relaxation techniques.
 Childbirth educators, nurses, and women who've used this approach recommend it more than any other as a noninvasive way to reduce muscle tension and pain in childbirth.
-Progressive body relaxation – taking a tension-reducing ""walk"" through your body – is something you can learn and practice ahead of time so you'll be comfortable using it in labor.
+Progressive body relaxation – taking a tension-reducing ""walk"" through your body – is something you can learn and practice ahead of time so you'll be comfortable using it in labour.

-- Walking Walking, or even just pacing right by your bed, decreases discomfort while helping your contractions become stronger and more regular.
+Walking Walking, or even just pacing right by your bed, decreases discomfort while helping your contractions become stronger and more regular.

-- Changing positions.
+Changing positions.
 Don't stay in the same position for more than an hour, and don't lie flat on your back.
 Instead, try sitting up in your bed or a chair, lying on your side, squatting and rocking on a birthing ball, or leaning forward over the back of a chair or your birthing bed.

-- Hydrotherapy.
+Hydrotherapy.
 Try sitting in a shower with a jet spray against your back, or lying in a Jacuzzi tub.
-Not all birthing centers or hospitals have a tub or shower in the room, so if you want to use this method of relaxation during labor, make arrangements beforehand to give birth at a facility that offers it.
+Not all birthing centers or hospitals have a tub or shower in the room, so if you want to use this method of relaxation during labour, make arrangements beforehand to give birth at a facility that offers it.

-- Application of heat or cold.
+Application of heat or cold.
 A heating pad or ice pack placed against your back can reduce muscle tension, improve circulation, and numb pain.

-- Music.
+Music.
 Make sure you have your favorite, relaxing songs on your phone, iPod, or laptop.
 Don't forget your headphones or earbuds.

 Many of the above measures are taught in Lamaze classes or childbirth courses.

-Medication and anesthesia
+Medication and Anesthesia

-- Relaxant medication.
+Relaxant medication.
 Drugs can be given as a shot to help you relax if you're feeling tense, although they can make you drowsy.
-They can be used at any time during labor.
+They can be used at any time during labour.
 Sometimes, a relaxant, along with the nonmedical techniques listed above, is all you need to get you through the contractions.

 An epidural may cause your blood pressure to drop, and it increases the chance that your provider might need to use forceps during the birth, due to increased abdominal relaxation and your diminished ability to push.
-This diminished ability to push and abdominal relaxation may even result in the need for a cesarean if progress in labor is blocked.
+This diminished ability to push and abdominal relaxation may even result in the need for a cesarean if progress in labour is blocked.

 Epidurals may also raise the mother's temperature, requiring that she be separated from her baby following birth until infection is ruled out.
-Be sure to discuss the pros and cons with your provider before labor begins.
+Be sure to discuss the pros and cons with your provider before labour begins.

 It's hard to know in advance which nonmedical comfort measures or medical pain relief you will want to use.
-Once you're in labor you can make decisions as you go, according to the intensity and length of your labor.
+Once you're in labour you can make decisions as you go, according to the intensity and length of your labour.
 The important thing for now is to do your homework.
 Find out all you can about your options, talk to your healthcare provider and trust yourself to make the right decisions.